DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 4.md

 ## Endomembrane System
 - Things inside of the membrane
 	- Nucleus
+		- The center-ish of the cell and contains the DNA and protein instructions
+		- Center is Nucleolus and center of the ribosome creation
-	- Rough ER
+	- Rough endoplasmic reticulum
+		- Covered in ribosomes
-	- Smooth ER
+	- Smooth endoplasmic reticulum
+		- Not covered in ribosomes
 	- cis Golgi
 	- trans Golgi